-Pricing is one of the biggest things freelancers struggle with.
+Pricing is one of the biggest things online entrepreneurs struggle with.
 Am I charging too much?
 Too little?
 How do I put a price tag on my craft?
 Will people actually pay that rate?

 So much stress for something that is supposed to make your life easier!
 It doesn’t have to be so hard.

 The Elements of an Abundant Pricing Structure

 I’ve learned that getting your pricing right comes down to a simple equation that starts with one question: How much do you want to make in a year?

 Let’s say you want to make $100,000 from your freelancing business this year.
 That’s a pretty decent number, I think – one that would allow for a lot of saving and investing into yourself and your business, traveling, and having tons of fun.

 Next, how many hours do you want to work a week?
 25?
 That’s 5 hour days, 5 days a week, or four 8 hour days and one 1 hour day – however you want to break that up is fine.
 You can work 40 hours a week if you want, though I don’t recommend it.
 You started freelancing so that you could have more time freedom than a full-time job, right?

 So, let’s go with 25 hours a week, for the sake of this example.
 That’s 100 hours a month (as opposed to a job’s 160+ hours a month).

 Now, how many months do you want to work out of the year?
 Make sure you give yourself ample time off to enjoy the holidays with your family, and take a vacation or two in the summer.
 And by vacation, I mean NO WORK, not scaling back your hours while your family is on vacation in the countryside.

 People with jobs get time off (though they have to ask permission), so why shouldn’t you?
 Again, freelancing is supposed to give you more freedom than a job.